badal-io/dataflow-timeseries-iot-gas-demo/README.md

 23. Finally, back to the "South Service" menu, click on your asset and select "Enabled" to activate it.
 24. After a few moments, you should be able to see the number of messages that have been read/sent through FogLAMP:
 ![FogLAMP Final](images/foglamp_final.png?raw=true "FogLAMP Final")

+Now that you have tested end to end operation for one variable.
+You can repeat the process for the following variables:
+- density
+- pressure
+- temperature

+You can also replicate these steps to create more sensors (through duplication) as well as more south operators associated to them in order to simulate more scenarios.

 ### Exploring the Data
 Once FogLAMP is transmitting the OPC UA data to the IoT Core, the downstream Pub/Sub topics and Dataflow Jobs will stream them to BigQuery.
 To explore the data: